sneha-kamboj/MiniFrontEndCreations/README.md

 ## Notes

 -This is my original work, created for self-learning and skill-building.

 -Projects include CSS styling, animations, and JavaScript interactivity.

--Each project is a creative mini-implementation, -Projects are created purely for practice and learning purposes.
+-Each project is a creative mini-implementation.

+-Projects are created purely for practice and learning purposes.

 ## License